 Here at Axess2, we love all things lifts.

-Lifts in the home, lifts at work…we’ve covered it all.
+Lifts in the home, platform lifts at work…we’ve covered it all.
 So when we see lifts crop up in popular movies, it is a cause for celebration!

 Lifts are used extensively in films to set the scene.
 Whether the movie calls for a dramatic separation of two people and uses the sliding doors as a medium for this, or whether the films requires a closed space to create tension, lifts are always favoured.